Nutrient pollution

-Nutrient pollution, a form of water pollution, refers to contamination by excessive inputs of nutrients.
+Nutrient pollution is a form of water pollution caused by too many nutrients entering the water.
 It is a primary cause of eutrophication of surface waters (lakes, rivers and coastal waters), in which excess nutrients, usually nitrogen or phosphorus, stimulate algal growth.
-Sources of nutrient pollution include surface runoff from farm fields and pastures, discharges from septic tanks and feedlots, and emissions from combustion.
-Raw sewage is a large contributor to cultural eutrophication since sewage is high in nutrients.
-Releasing raw sewage into a large water body is referred to as sewage dumping, and still occurs all over the world.
-Excess reactive nitrogen compounds in the environment are associated with many large-scale environmental concerns.
-These include eutrophication of surface waters, harmful algal blooms, hypoxia, acid rain, nitrogen saturation in forests, and climate change.
+Sources of nutrient pollution include surface runoff from farms, waste from septic tanks and feedlots, and emissions from burning fuels.
+Raw sewage, which is rich in nutrients, also contributes to the issue when dumped in water bodies.
+Excess nitrogen causes environmental problems such as harmful algal blooms, hypoxia, acid rain, nitrogen saturation in forests, and climate change.